TomasTillmann/design-patterns-notes/notes.md

 * overkill if only handful of algos
 * clients must be aware of strategies
   * can be overcome by parameterless constructor that sets strategy to some default one (but possible it doesnt have access)

+## Relations
+* command

+* decorator

+* template method
+  * strategy allows for run time changes, its based on composition
+  * template method is static, its based on inheritance

 # Visitor
 * does external work on some collection of objects